Thursday, May 9, 2013

 I feel you’ll get there: you are spunky.
 And stubborn and demanding.
 And charming.
 Mischievous.
 Loving.
 I am too Germanic in my emotions but you light me up.
 You have this sparkle - this zest - and make each weekend with you a neatly wrapped gift with a bow on top.
 You also drive us mad and looking at each other, like, "What is wrong with this kid?!".
 Take last night.
 You hollered and cried and swung your arms to and fro, and no, I don’t want this, or that, and you just get me that, no, I mean this, waaaa!
 Sigh.
 You are a toddler.
 You trip and it’s epic.
 You drop your scrambled eggs and it’s epic.
 We take away the raisins you were munching on and it’s like you simply. cannot. survive.
 And we try to emphasize, looking at each other and the pitiful raisins, but we just don’t get your toddler brain.

 You surprise us with words.
 “Bubbles!” while playing with your father outside with a soapy set.
 “Elmo!” this morning as I flipped on the TV getting ready.
 When did you watch Sesame Street?
-You examine things every so closely - you live for being tactile - for figuring out how this clips to that, or who you can stack that.
+You examine things every so closely - you live for being tactile - for figuring out how this clips to that, or how you can stack that.
 You dig into the bucket where we keep Penny’s food, grabbing a handful of kibble while following her around the house saying, “Dog!” more and more urgently.
 You love filling her food bowl and at school your teacher said you’ve really turned a corner (from what, I don’t know) and turned into a real helper.
 You fetch a dropped cup for a child, or put a blanket on another during nap time.
 You clean up.
 It’s wonderful hearing your teacher say, “Oh, I wanted to tell you what Annie did today” and it being followed with that (instead of how you stole your classmate’s lunch - true - or bit another classmate - also true).
 We’re very proud of the little person you’re becoming.

 You also insist on going outside several times a day, and we oblige, because I suppose before you know it you’ll want to stay in, huddled with a computer (sigh).
 So we walk around and examine the grass and push you high on your swing.
 You give us high-fives with each pass and giggle.
 You laugh a lot now, especially with your father.
 He scurries around like a rat and hides, you chase him, and he chases you, until he catches you and you laugh laugh with glee in his arms.